ITfoxtec/ITfoxtec.Identity.Saml2/README.md

 You can read more on <a href="https://itfoxtec.com/identitysaml2">ITfoxtec Identity Saml2 Project Home Page</a>.

 ### Support
 If you have questions please ask them on <a href="https://stackoverflow.com/">Stack Overflow</a>.
-Please tag your questions with 'itfoxtec-identity-saml2' and I will answer as soon as possible.
+Tag your questions with 'itfoxtec-identity-saml2' and I will answer as soon as possible.